Papa John’s International (NASDAQ:PZZA) Given New $115.00 Price Target at Stephens

-Papa John’s International (NASDAQ:PZZA) had its target price increased by Stephens from $110.00 to $115.00 in a research note issued to investors on Thursday morning, The Fly reports.
-The brokerage currently has an overweight rating on the stock.
+Papa John’s International (NASDAQ:PZZA) had its price objective upped by Stephens from $110.00 to $115.00 in a research note released on Wednesday, Benzinga reports.
+The firm currently has an overweight rating on the stock.

-Several other research firms also recently weighed in on PZZA.
-Wedbush raised their price objective on Papa John’s International from $101.00 to $106.00 and gave the company an outperform rating in a report on Monday.
-Deutsche Bank Aktiengesellschaft increased their price objective on shares of Papa John’s International from $91.00 to $110.00 and gave the stock a buy rating in a research report on Monday, March 1st.
-Credit Suisse Group increased their price target on Papa John’s International from $110.00 to $113.00 and gave the stock an outperform rating in a report on Monday, March 1st.
-Oppenheimer upped their target price on Papa John’s International from $110.00 to $125.00 and gave the company an outperform rating in a research report on Monday, March 1st.
-Finally, KeyCorp lowered their target price on Papa John’s International from $115.00 to $112.00 and set an overweight rating for the company in a report on Monday, March 1st.
-Four investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and an average price target of $103.00.
+Other research analysts also recently issued reports about the company.
+BMO Capital Markets assumed coverage on Papa John’s International in a research report on Monday, March 29th.
+They set an outperform rating and a $105.00 target price for the company.
+Oppenheimer increased their target price on Papa John’s International from $110.00 to $125.00 and gave the company an outperform rating in a research report on Monday, March 1st.
+Credit Suisse Group increased their target price on Papa John’s International from $110.00 to $113.00 and gave the company an outperform rating in a research report on Monday, March 1st.
+Wedbush increased their target price on Papa John’s International from $106.00 to $110.00 and gave the company an outperform rating in a research report on Monday.
+Finally, KeyCorp lowered their target price on Papa John’s International from $115.00 to $112.00 and set an overweight rating for the company in a research report on Monday, March 1st.
+Two analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
+The company has a consensus rating of Buy and a consensus target price of $106.27.

-Papa John’s International (NASDAQ:PZZA) last posted its quarterly earnings data on Thursday, May 6th.
-The company reported $0.90 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.56 by $0.34.
-The company had revenue of $511.70 million for the quarter, compared to the consensus estimate of $466.89 million.
-Papa John’s International had a net margin of 2.14% and a negative return on equity of 18.31%.
-The firm’s revenue was up 24.8% compared to the same quarter last year.
-During the same period last year, the company earned $0.15 earnings per share.
-On average, analysts anticipate that Papa John’s International will post 1.41 earnings per share for the current fiscal year.
+Papa John’s International (NASDAQ:PZZA) last posted its quarterly earnings results on Thursday, May 6th.
+The company reported $0.90 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.56 by $0.34.
+Papa John’s International had a negative return on equity of 18.31% and a net margin of 2.14%.
+The business had revenue of $511.70 million during the quarter, compared to the consensus estimate of $466.89 million.
+During the same period in the prior year, the company posted $0.15 EPS.
+The firm’s revenue for the quarter was up 24.8% compared to the same quarter last year.
+On average, analysts expect that Papa John’s International will post 1.41 EPS for the current year.

 The firm also recently announced a quarterly dividend, which will be paid on Friday, May 21st.
-Stockholders of record on Tuesday, May 11th will be given a dividend of $0.225 per share.
-This represents a $0.90 annualized dividend and a dividend yield of 0.91%.
+Shareholders of record on Tuesday, May 11th will be paid a $0.225 dividend.
 The ex-dividend date is Monday, May 10th.
-Papa John’s International’s dividend payout ratio is presently 76.92%.
+This represents a $0.90 dividend on an annualized basis and a yield of 0.94%.
+Papa John’s International’s payout ratio is 76.92%.

-A number of institutional investors and hedge funds have recently bought and sold shares of PZZA.
-Los Angeles Capital Management LLC grew its position in shares of Papa John’s International by 0.6% during the 4th quarter.
-Los Angeles Capital Management LLC now owns 19,743 shares of the company’s stock valued at $1,675,000 after acquiring an additional 125 shares during the period.
-Exchange Traded Concepts LLC lifted its position in shares of Papa John’s International by 4.7% during the 4th quarter.
-Exchange Traded Concepts LLC now owns 4,031 shares of the company’s stock valued at $342,000 after buying an additional 180 shares during the last quarter.
-State of Michigan Retirement System grew its stake in shares of Papa John’s International by 1.7% during the 1st quarter.
-State of Michigan Retirement System now owns 12,194 shares of the company’s stock worth $1,081,000 after acquiring an additional 200 shares during the period.
-CNB Bank raised its stake in Papa John’s International by 16.3% in the 4th quarter.
-CNB Bank now owns 1,700 shares of the company’s stock valued at $144,000 after acquiring an additional 238 shares during the period.
-Finally, Parallel Advisors LLC lifted its holdings in Papa John’s International by 50.4% during the fourth quarter.
-Parallel Advisors LLC now owns 862 shares of the company’s stock valued at $73,000 after purchasing an additional 289 shares during the last quarter.
+Hedge funds have recently added to or reduced their stakes in the business.
+Valeo Financial Advisors LLC increased its stake in Papa John’s International by 125.0% in the first quarter.
+Valeo Financial Advisors LLC now owns 675 shares of the company’s stock worth $60,000 after purchasing an additional 375 shares during the period.
+Parallel Advisors LLC increased its stake in Papa John’s International by 50.4% in the fourth quarter.
+Parallel Advisors LLC now owns 862 shares of the company’s stock worth $73,000 after purchasing an additional 289 shares during the period.
+International Assets Investment Management LLC purchased a new stake in Papa John’s International in the fourth quarter worth $78,000.
+Amundi Pioneer Asset Management Inc. purchased a new stake in Papa John’s International in the first quarter worth $138,000.
+Finally, CNB Bank increased its stake in Papa John’s International by 16.3% in the fourth quarter.
+CNB Bank now owns 1,700 shares of the company’s stock worth $144,000 after purchasing an additional 238 shares during the period.

 About Papa John’s International